LSD (Cardiacs album): Promotion

 Shortly after recording had finished, members of the band "past, present, and future" played sold-out shows as part of the tour Sing to Tim in 2024.
 In a tour interview, Jim Smith confirmed that LSD was in mixing phase and on BBC Radio 6 Music mentioned a tentative release date of April 2025.
 Smith elaborated that the album had been worked on before and during Tim Smith's illness and after his death, with contributions from many Cardiacs members and associates.
 Jon Poole explained that Jim Smith had been "the key element" in pushing the album toward completion.

 On 26 July 2025, following a series of teaser images, The Alphabet Business Concern streamed a film of a previously unseen Cardiacs concert taking place at the Town and Country Club, London, 25 March 1988.
 At the end of the broadcast, a teaser for the first new Cardiacs single in 18 years, "Woodeneye" appeared, to be released 1 August 2025 as the first of three singles for LSD.
 An early broadcast of the song was played on BBC Radio 6 Music's programme Riley & Coe on 31 July 2025, before debuting on streaming services.

-As of August 2025, Cardiacs consist of Chloe Herington, Mike Vennart, Jane Kaye, Sharron Fortnam, Jim Smith, Craig Fortnam, Kavus Torabi, and Bob Leith.
+By August 2025, Cardiacs consisted of Jim Smith, Bob Leith, Kavus Torabi, Craig Fortnam, Sharron Fortnam, Mike Vennart, Chloe Herington and Jane Kaye (although Kaye was missing from the line-up by the time live concerts were played in March 2026).
 "Downup", the second single, was released on 28 August 2025.
 On 14 September 2025, Cardiacs held synchronized listening parties for LSD, where it was played in full.
 These were held in London, Brighton, Manchester and Liverpool, with different supporting acts.
 A video message from Jim Smith was screened before the playback, thanking fans for their support and firmly declaring Cardiacs were to continue as a musical act beyond LSD.
 The third LSD single, "Volob", was released on September 17, 2025.

 LSD was released on 19 September 2025, which AllMusic biographer Paul Simpson noted, in an "amusing coincidence", was the same day as the long-planned second album by Cardi B.